|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This simple 6-ingredient recipe for roasted salmon fillets is a quick and easy way to prepare a nice dinner.
 Serve this dish with something cooling, like a cucumber salad, and some roasted potatoes or scalloped potatoes.
 For dessert, a fruit pie would be a wonderful choice.
 And to drink, white wine or sparkling water would be good.

 Before you coat the salmon with the oil and seasonings, make sure you remove the pin bones.
 Those tiny bones can be felt with your fingers.
-Pull them out with a clean set of tweezers and discard.
+Pull them out with a clean set of tweezers and discard them.

-- Preheat oven to 450°F. Line a heavy-duty baking sheet or baking pan with heavy duty oil.
+Preheat the oven to 450 F. Line a baking sheet or baking pan with heavy-duty aluminum foil.

-- Place fillets on the prepared pan.
+Place the fillets on the prepared pan.
 Brush the salmon with the olive oil and sprinkle with the seasonings.